shirhatti/ReadyWorkshop2019/README.md

 ## Prevent port exhaustion

 Let's jump over to our FrontEnd to look at this problem.
 We've registered a scoped service `ApiClient` to make it easier to make API calls to our backend.
-The `ApiClient` class abstract aways the underlying HTTP semanticcs and exposes an easy to use API in all our controllers.
+The `ApiClient` class abstract aways the underlying HTTP semantics and exposes an easy to use API in all our controllers.

 Let's look at what we're doing in the Contructor of this service.